 CO2 emissions from capturing, transporting and storing the CO2 are calculated.
 Calculations show that these are small – in the range of 5-10% of the CO2 stored.

 In cooperation with DNVGL and Carbon Limits AS, Gassnova has developed a tool to calculate the amount of CO2 emitted when facilities for capturing, transporting and storing CO2 are to be built, operated and decommissioned.
-The tool is not commercially available, but a version without consumption figures and emission factors can be obtained by contacting Gassnova.
+The tool is not commercially available, but for further questions please contact Gassnova.

 What do we mean by carbon footprint?

 A carbon footprint is defined as the total amount of greenhouse gases produced which directly and indirectly support human activities, usually expressed in equivalent tonnes of carbon dioxide (CO2).

 Most of the emissions in any given carbon footprint come from “indirect” sources, such as fuel burned and resources spent to produce materials and goods far away from the final consumer.
 These are distinguished from “direct” sources of emissions which come from using our own products, such as driving a car or doing an activity.

 How should we calculate the carbon footprint of an activity, process or product?

 Several free online carbon footprint calculators exist, including a few supported by publicly available peer-reviewed data and calculations.
 These are largely aimed at educating consumers about their activities and preferences.

 To be more accurate, calculation of a carbon footprint should follow the cradle-to-grave approach used in life cycle assessments.
 (These principles are described in ISO standards 14040 and 14044.)